wmantly/services-talk/README.md

 ### Why should an organization use microservices?

-Using Service orinted archutexture and mircoservices allows orginaztion to responed to changes quickly and to break up concerns to the teams that they matter to.
+Using Service-oriented architecture and microservices allows organizations to respond to changes quickly and to break up concerns to the teams that they matter too.

 ### Does *serverless* change the calculus?

-Serverless does not nessecerly change the calcules, it allows for more fine graines services while balancing the `nano service` issue.
+Serverless does not necessarily change the calculus, it allows for more fine grained services while balancing the `nano service` issue.

 ## Developing

 > *SOA is not just an architecture of services seen from a technology perspective, but the policies, practices, and frameworks by which we ensure the right services are provided and consumed.* -- MSDN[6]

 > *...what is generally agreed amongst practitioners of SOA is that it is by no means a free lunch.
-Like many good practices in software engineering, it is an investment that will require extra planning, development and testing.* -- ANDREW CROSIO[8]
+Like many good practices in software engineering, it is an investment that will require extra planning, development, and testing.* -- ANDREW CROSIO[8]

 Document exiting services

-Existing API sush as Data Access and REST services need to documented, clearly stating intent, access controll and opporations.
-New services need to be clearly ducumented in the same way prior to being put into production.
-Self ducumenting API framworks such as Swager is a good way to keep the documentaion a living document.
+Existing API such as Data Access and REST services need to documented, clearly stating intent, access , and operations.
+New services need to be clearly documented in the same way prior to being put into production.
+Self documenting API frameworks such as Swager is a good way to keep the documentation a living document.

-API routes is the public interface, just like any other object or class.
-In fact many of the Object Oriented Desing princables apply to the application layer;
+API routes are the public interface, just like any other object or class.
+In fact, many of the Object Oriented Desing principles apply to the application layer;

 * **KISS** Keep It Simple, Stupid
 * **DRY** Don’t Repeat Yourself.
-Prior to developemt of any service, check to make sure their are no current tools or services that do some or all of your current project goals.
-This can be interal or external.
+Prior to the development of any service, check to make sure there are no current tools or services that do some or all of your current project goals.
+This can be internal or external.
 * **SOLID**
   * **S**  Single Responsibility Principle.
 An object (or service) should have one and only one responsibility.
-A good way of testing this is to ask "what does this do?", if you need to use the workd `and`, it may do to much and should be two things.
+A good way of testing this is to ask "what does this do?", if you need to use the word `and`, it may do too much and should be two things.
   * **O** Open/Closed Principle.
 Objects or entities should be open for extension, but closed for modification.
-Use a service to agratage functionaily from and build upon it instead of chaging existing services.
+Use a service to aggregate functionality from and build upon it instead of changing existing services.
 This will prevent breaking changes.
   * **L** Liskov Substitution Principle.
-  * **I** I nterface Segregation Principle.
+  * **I** Interface Segregation Principle.
 Interfaces (Services and their API's) should be specific rather than doing many and different things.
   * **D** Dependency Inversion Principle.
-Do not depend directly on data sources and 3rd parties, always perfer to use a wrapper to insulated from outside changes.
+Do not depend directly on data sources and 3rd parties, always prefer to use a wrapper to insulated from outside changes.

 Versioned API and Interfaces.
 Start with Version 0 for beta and move to version 1 when its ready for production.
-Plane for breaking changes and change the version with many breaking changes.
-Try not to move to version to often.
-Planing is inportant.
+Plane for breaking changes and change the version with any breaking changes.
+Try not to move to version too often.
+Planning is important.

-Containers/emulated envoiments
+Containers/emulated environments

-standeres
+standards

 templates